-- Is located in a combined sewer area and would exceed the following incremental development of residential units or commercial space above the predicted No- Action scenario: - 1,000 residential units or 250,000 sq. ft. of commercial space or more in Manhattan; or, - 400 residential units or 150,000 sq. ft. of commercial space or more in the Bronx, Brooklyn, Staten Island or Queens. - Is located in a separately sewered area and would exceed the following incremental development (above the predicted No-Action scenario) of residential units or commercial space per site.
+- Is located in a combined sewer area and would exceed the following incremental development of residential units or commercial, public facility and institution and/or community facility space above the predicted No-Action scenario: - 1,000 residential units or 250,000 sq. ft. of commercial, public facility and institution and/or community facility space or more in Manhattan; or, - 400 residential units or 150,000 sq. ft. of commercial, public facility and institution and/or community facility space or more in the Bronx, Brooklyn, Staten Island or Queens. - Is located in a separately sewered area and would exceed the following incremental development (above the predicted No-Action scenario) of residential units or commercial, public facility and institution and/or community space per site.
 The site's existing zoning designation below indicates the level of development needed on that site to warrant analysis:

-Table 13-1 Existing Zoning District Number of Residential Units or Commercial Use R1, R2, or R3 25 residential units or 50,000 sq. ft. of commercial use R4, R5 50 residential units or 100,000 sq. ft. of commercial use All remaining zoning designations, including C, M, and Mixed-use districts 100 residential units or 100,000 sq. ft. of commercial use
+Table 13-1 Existing Zoning District Number of Residential Units or Commercial/Public and Institu- tion/Community Facility Use R1, R2, or R3 25 residential units or 50,000 sq. ft. of commercial/public and institution/community facility use R4, R5 50 residential units or 100,000 sq. ft. of commercial/public and institution/community facility use All remaining zoning designations, including C, M, and Mixed-use districts 100 residential units or 100,000 sq. ft. of commercial/public and institution/community facility use

-Is located in an area that is partially sewered or currently unsewered.

-Unsewered areas are identified in the attached map; DEP should be contacted for assistance in determining partially sewered or other constrained areas of concern.
+- Is located in an area that is partially sewered or currently unsewered. - Unsewered areas are identified in the attached map; DEP should be contacted for assistance in determining partially sewered or other constrained areas of concern.
 Applicants should identify the appropriate method of storm and sanitary flow drainage and management and consult with DEP during the CEQR review process or earlier.
 If the applicant demonstrates that it is not feasible to connect the proposed site to an existing sanitary or combined sewer or interceptor, either by extending the sewer or constructing a pumping station, ejector or force main, and that it is feasible to construct, operate and maintain a septic system on the specific proposed site, then no further analysis is needed.
-If the applicant cannot demonstrate this infeasibility, a septic system would not be the appropriate wastewater disposal system for the proposed project, and the applicant must conduct the infrastructure analysis.

-- Involves development on a site five acres or larger where the amount of impervious surface would increase.
-Examples of projects requiring analysis under this scenario include, but are not necessarily limited to, tow-pounds, parking lots, and warehouse buildings. - Would involve development on a site one acre or larger where the amount of impervious surface would increase and one of the following would apply: - 5 Located within the Jamaica Bay watershed; or

-Located in certain specific drainage areas including: Bronx River, Coney Island Creek, Flushing Bay and Creek, Gowanus Canal, Hutchinson River, Newtown Creek, and Westchester Creek.

-• Would involve construction of a new stormwater outfall that requires federal and/or state permits (see also Chapter 11, "Natural Resources," for additional information).
+If the applicant cannot demonstrate this infeasibility, a septic system would not be the appropriate wastewater disposal system for the proposed project, and the applicant must conduct the infrastructure analysis. - Involves development on a site five acres or larger where the amount of impervious surface would increase.
+Examples of projects requiring analysis under this scenario include, but are not necessarily limited to, tow-pounds, parking lots, and warehouse buildings. - Would involve development on a site one acre or larger where the amount of impervious surface would increase and one of the following would apply: - Located within the Jamaica Bay watershed; or - Located in certain specific drainage areas including: Bronx River, Coney Island Creek, Flushing Bay and Creek, Gowanus Canal, Hutchinson River, Newtown Creek, and Westchester Creek. - Would involve construction of a new stormwater outfall that requires federal and/or state permits (see also Chapter 11, "Natural Resources," for additional information).